php-dev-br/laravel-doc-pt-br/database.md

 <a name="database-transactions"></a>
 ## Database Transactions

-You may use the `transaction` method on the `DB` facade to run a set of operations within a database transaction.
+To run a set of operations within a database transaction, you may use the `transaction` method on the `DB` facade.
 If an exception is thrown within the transaction `Closure`, the transaction will automatically be rolled back.
 If the `Closure` executes successfully, the transaction will automatically be committed.
 You don't need to worry about manually rolling back or committing while using the `transaction` method:

     DB::transaction(function () {
         DB::table('users')->update(['votes' => 1]);

         DB::table('posts')->delete();
     });

-#### Handling Deadlocks

-The `transaction` method accepts an optional second argument which defines the number of times a transaction should be reattempted when a deadlock occurs.
-Once these attempts have been exhausted, an exception will be thrown:

-    DB::transaction(function () {
-        DB::table('users')->update(['votes' => 1]);

-        DB::table('posts')->delete();
-    }, 5);

 #### Manually Using Transactions